pammacdotnet/TypstPaper/paper.typ

 = Application of Typst for Computer Science <sec:cs>

 Computer Science (CS) is a diverse field that covers algorithms and information theory, as well as computer hardware and software.
-Typst ecosystem can already accommodate it with many general-purpose packages and even more niche ones.
+The Typst ecosystem can already accommodate it with many general-purpose packages and even more niche ones.

 == Algorithms & hardware
 #let Algorithmic = package-link("Algorithmic")